RetroPie/RetroPie-Docs/docs/PSP-FuSa-gamepad.md

 # Considerations

 - The PSP street is not supported
+.
+In FuSa gamepad the wireless switch works as an analogue stick switch
 - If your PSP is in a good condition, this is much better than a generic controller or a 360 gamepad.
 The buttons are really responsive and the D Pad ideal for retro gaming
 - The pi is NOT capable to fully charge a PSP
 - The volume buttons do not work in emulationstation or RetroArch